Aschonn/Django/readme.md

 <a href='https://django-draft-blog.herokuapp.com'>Django Project Link</a>

+# Motivation:
+To compare different frameworks and to see which would give me the best result.
+I figured the best way to test this out would be to create identical Applications using those both frameworks.
+I currently have finish:

 # Dependencies:
 - I used python 3.8.2 but anything over 3.7 will work.
 - All the related dependencies are in the requirements.txt